-More than a few nonprofit professionals find themselves thrown into marketing responsibilities without being formally trained or having much experience or support.
+More than a few nonprofit professionals are thrown into marketing responsibilities without being formally trained or having much experience or support.
 Some are program managers who find themselves responsible for creating their own communications materials.
-Some are fundraisers who have a sense that better marketing could improve their ability to raise funds, and they're right.
-We've also seen seasoned communications professionals make these 10 Mistakes (and even sometimes have to catch ourselves before making them).
+Some are fundraisers who have a sense that better marketing could improve their ability to raise funds-and they're right.
+We've also seen seasoned communications professionals make these ten mistakes (and sometimes even catch ourselves making them).

 If you're a fundraiser, you're already a communications pro!
-Because you know how to be clear and direct as you try to get people to take action (likely, giving money to support your mission.)
-You're already successfully communicating one-on-one with your donors, and this document will help you learn to be just as effective in your communications to larger audiences.
-And, if you work in education, school admissions, volunteer recruitment or any other role requiring you to convince people to choose you, read on.
+Because you know how to be clear and direct as you try to get people to act (most likely to give money to support your mission).
+You're already successfully communicating one-on-one with your donors, and this guide will help you learn to be just as effective in your communications to larger audiences.
+Or if you work in education, school admissions, volunteer recruitment, or any other role requiring you to convince people to choose you, read on.

-This list identifies some of the most common communication mistakes made by nonprofits and outlines solutions so you can avoid them.
-These mistakes are very common, so don't be embarrassed if you've made them.
-And don't feel frustrated with colleagues who may be making them at your organization right now; just pass this helpful summary along to anyone who might benefit from it.
+This list identifies some of the most common communications mistakes made by nonprofits and outlines solutions so you can avoid them.
+Don't be embarrassed if you've made them-you're not alone.
+And don't feel frustrated with colleagues who may be making them at your organization right now; just pass along this helpful summary to anyone who might benefit from it.